Sacks Scholars

 Books and Beyond: The Rabbi Sacks Podcast

-In depth explorations of Rabbi Sacks books, with 8 original episodes created and hosted by Dr. Tanya White.
+In depth explorations of Rabbi Sacks books, with 8 original episodes created and hosted by Dr. Tanya White, with special guests for every podcast.

-Ilana Epstein's series of curricula for schools teaching Antisemitism can be deployed by UK teachers following the PSHE programme for secondary school students, or adapted by teachers for other purposes.
+Ilana Epstein's series of curricula was developed for schools teaching their teenage students about antisemitism.
+It can be deployed by teachers of secondary school students, or adapted by teachers for other purposes.

 The Haftara Family Edition